kubecost/docs/aws-out-of-cluster.md

 ## Having issues?

 * You may need to upgrade your AWS Glue if you are running an old version https://docs.aws.amazon.com/athena/latest/ug/glue-upgrade.html
+* Visit the Allocation view in the Kubecost product.
+If external costs are not shown, open your browser's Developer Tools > Console to see any reported errors.